-Grania frequently speaks at seminars and events on forthcoming changes to financial services law and regulation.
+Grania regularly speaks at industry seminars and events on changes and challenges to financial services law and regulation.